Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - If you have questions on how to go about this, the University of Utah Office of the Registrar Veteran Services can assist with this process.

-- Utah voter registration card
+- A Utah voter registration card;

-- Utah driver’s license or identification card
+- A Utah driver license or identification card;

-- Utah vehicle registration
+- A Utah vehicle registration;

-- Evidence of employment in Utah
+- Evidence of employment in Utah;

 For service member students on duty in Utah, the following criteria is required: